 No matter where you go in Greece, you will find some crusty old doors.
 It’s just how it is these days.
 The older generation has passed on, and the younger generation has moved away and doesn’t have the time or money to upkeep the old family home.

 These crusty old doors belong to buildings and homes in Nafplio, Peloponnese.
-But don’t judge Nafplio by its crumbling doors, this seaside town is very vibrant, and most homes are in excellent repair.
+Please don’t judge Nafplio by its crumbling doors, this seaside town is very vibrant, and most homes are in excellent repair.
 I just happen to like to photograph aging doors.

 Oh, the stories this door could tell.
 This home was the residence of the President of the “Vice Kingdom” of Greece for a year between 1833 and 1834.
 Now its a staging area for a tourist shop.